Code-Institute-Submissions/flux-time/README.md

     1. Links to the the businesses can be found in the footer.

 7. I want to know how I can start using the product.
-    1. There are several bright call to action buttons that lead the visitor to a sign up form that they can use to gain acces to the product.
+    1. There are several bright call to action buttons that lead the visitor to a sign up form that they can use to gain acces to the product, including a prominent button in the navigation menu.

--  #### Returning and Visitor Goals
+ #### Returning and Frequent Visitor Goals

 1. I want to know how I can contact the company so I can ask them questions and get support.